mikahama/SemFi/README.md

 And finally a verse structure table that contains the syntactic structures of Finnish poem verses.
 The around 5000 poems analyzed are the ones released in [wiki sources.](https://fi.wikisource.org/wiki/Luokka:Runot)

 ✉️ [In case of questions, contact me.](https://mikakalevi.com/feedback/)

+# Cite

+In case you use the data in a scientific project, please consider citing it as follows:

+Hämäläinen Mika.
+(2017).
+SemFi - Finnish Semantic Data for Poem Generation [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.1137734